Domains18/Prixit/README.md

 Building a state machine that can replay migrations to understand schema at any point in time Handling custom SQL in migrations that Prisma doesn't generate Performance analysis would require connecting to actual databases and running EXPLAIN queries

-MVP Scope
-If you wanted to start small, you could build:

-A tool that reads your migration folder and Prisma schema Generates a report showing all schema changes chronologically Flags any foreign keys without indexes
-Detects potential breaking changes (drops, renames, type changes)

-Does this direction resonate with you?
-Want to discuss the technical stack choices or dive into how you'd structure the codebase?